How To Care For Chickens In The Winter Basics

 Are heat lamps necessary in my chicken coop?

 Nope.
 Chickens are built for winter.
-And if you take all the steps above to give them a dry, draft free coop with plenty of food and water they’ll be able to rely on their instincts to know what they need beyond that to handle the winter fine.
+And if you take all the steps above to give them a dry, draft-free coop with plenty of food and water they’ll be able to rely on their instincts to know what they need this time of year.

-But it’s also not the end of the world to give them a source of heat.
+But it’s also not the end of the world to give them supplemental heat.
 We did have a heat lamp in our coops while living in the suburbs.
 We mainly pointed it at the waterer to help keep it from freezing since we didn’t yet have our concrete block heated waterer base.

 small backyard chicken coop in winter

-One thing you’ll want to consider is that heat lamps have a VERY high fire risk!
+One thing you’ll want to consider is that heat lamps are a potential fire hazard!
 So proceed at your own risk.
-Other safer options exist like this chicken coop heated pad.
+We have a firefighter friend who told us of many instances of calls he got to coops and barns that stemmed from heat lamps.
+Other safer options exist like heated pads specifically designed for chickens.

 Consider shoveling out an area or path for your chickens to give them room to roam.
-Chickens can get stressed and irritated with each other when cooped up.
+Chickens can get stressed and irritated when cooped up.
 So giving your chickens the chance to roam, even throughout the winter, can help keep your flock happy and calm.

-What are the most cold hardy chicken breeds?
+What are the most cold hardy breeds of chickens?

 Most heritage chicken breeds are well suited for winter conditions.
 We have had some 10-15 different breeds over the years, which have all done well over the winter.
 While this list is not exhaustive, some of the main cold hardy winter chicken breeds are: